 Let us assume that your credit card statement is generated on the 2nd of every month.
-Your billing cycle will be from 3rd April to 2 May 2018.
-If you used your credit card for retail purchases on the 15th of April for Rs.500 and made an online purchase on 20 April for Rs.600, the total due amount that will appear on your credit card will be Rs.1,100.
-You will now be required to pay the minimum due amount or the total due amount within the due date which will be on the 22 May.
+Your billing cycle will be from 5th March to 2 May 2021 and you use your credit card for retail purchases on the 15th of April for Rs.500 and an online purchase on 20 April for Rs.6,000.
+You will now be required to pay the minimum due amount or the total due amount within the due date which will be on the 2 May.
 If you choose to make a partial payment of Rs.500, SBI will charge the effective interest rate on the balance and add it to the total outstanding balance.

 Also known as a grace period, an interest-free period is a period offered by SBI to their credit cardholder.
 If the cardholder pays the outstanding amount within this period, the interest rate will not be levied.
 As mentioned earlier, the grace period or the interest-free period offered by SBI can range from 20 to 50 days depending on the type of credit card you hold.

 No. Interest rate will only be levied if you do not pay the minimum due amount within the due date.

 If you find any discrepancies, you will have to notify SBI within 30 days from the statement date.

 You can escalate all grievances to the Nodal Officer, PO Bag 28 - GPO, New Delhi - 110001.
 Alternatively, you can send an email to Nodalofficer@sbicard.com.

 If you default on your credit card bill, SBI will send you reminders from time to time to settle the total outstanding balance.
 After which, the bank will have to report the default status to credit bureaus which will affect your credit score.